Matt Ammendola

-Matt Ammendola (born December 11, 1996) is an American professional football placekicker.
+Matthew Ammendola (born December 11, 1996) is an American professional football placekicker.
 He played college football at Oklahoma State.
 After college, he signed with the Carolina Panthers, but later signed and played for the New York Jets, Kansas City Chiefs, Arizona Cardinals, and Houston Texans after going undrafted in the 2020 NFL draft.

 Early life

 Ammendola was born in Lansdale, Pennsylvania, and attended North Penn High School.
 He kicked a school-record 56-yard kick.
 The previous school-record longest field goal was held by Jacksonville Jaguars placekicker Brandon McManus.
 Ammendola made nine field goals in 2014, which is a school-record.
 He made seven field goals the year before.
 Ammendola had 41 kickoffs into the end zone in 2014.

 College career

 Ammendola averaged 65.1 yards and kicked off 88 times for 51 touchbacks in his freshman year.
 Oklahoma State led the nation in opponent starting field position thanks to Ammendola's kickoffs.
 He made his only attempt of his freshman year, which was a 53-yard field goal against Central Michigan.

 Ammendola made 23 field goals in his sophomore year, which is the third-highest single season total in Oklahoma State history.
 Ammendola led the conference and ranked fifth in the FBS with 23 field goals.
 His 23 made field goals, including his 70 made extra point attempts, also ranked as the seventh-best single-season total for an Oklahoma State player.
 He also made a career-high three field goals at South Alabama.
 Ammendola also made three field goals against Kansas and Virginia Tech during the Camping World Bowl.
 He recorded 65 touchbacks on 104 kickoffs and averaging 65.1 yards per kick.

 Ammendola ranked fourth in the Big 12, scoring 109 points in his junior year.
 He made 12 of his first 13 field goals to start his junior year.
 Ammendola was struggling when he missed five for six field goals, but Ammendola overcame his struggle when he made three field goals to finish the season off.
 Ammendola served as a game captain against Texas Tech.

 Ammendola tied for third in the Big 12 and tied for first among kickers with 108 points scored in his senior year.
 Ammendola converted 20 of 26 field goals.
 His longest field goal was a 49-yard field goal against Iowa State.
 Ammendola made 13 field goals to start the season, and he made his last five field goals to end the season.
 Ammendola served as a game captain against TCU.

 While at Oklahoma State, Matt was a 2017 initiate of the Pi Kappa Alpha fraternity.
 On March 2, 2024, he received the chapters highest honor being inducted into the Gamma Chi Hall of Fame.